Huckabay Independent School District: History

 As time went on, Flat Wood grew, and the old box house became overcrowded – Marshall Welch built a two-story, six-room structure to replace the box house.
 Folding partitions allowed the three top rooms to be opened into one large auditorium.
 Modern equipment was also installed.
 The estimated cost of the school was about $3,500.

 In 1926 the frame building burned, and the community replaced it with a $26,000 brick building.
 There was a building for the primary grades, a workshop, and a new home economics building.
 The new brick school expanded its library in 1934 when Thurber High School dissolved.
 According to Geraldine Griswold, in 1937, 250 students attended Huckabay, who were taught by nine teachers.
 The school also had four bus routes.
 In 1942 this brick building burned.

 The current school building is a Works Progress Administration-constructed concrete building off of Texas State Highway 108.
 The original two-story building features a plaque dated 1938–1940 (Geraldine Griswold, however, reports that 1942 is more accurate).
-Originally, a barracks building housed the cafeteria and home economics - a purpose built structure was built in 1954.
+Originally, a barracks building housed the cafeteria and home economics - a purpose-built structure was built in 1954.
 During this time period, enrollment plummeted.
 The school appeared headed for consolidation until the school added 21 students from the Soul Clinic commune in December 1953.
 In 1965, a building for the elementary school side was completed, costing $34,990.
 That building currently consists of a computer lab, the library, a workroom, and the school counselor's office.
 In 1983 an additional building was added for administration and agriculture.
 Four classrooms were built in 1993–1994.

-Recent superintendents have been: Cheryl Floyd - 2002–Present; Charles Luke - 2000–2002; Arley Echols - 1990–2000.
+Recent superintendents have been: Wes Corzine - 2022–present; Troy Roberts - 2016-2022; Cheryl Floyd - 2002–2016; Charles Luke - 2000–2002; Arley Echols - 1990–2000.

 Students

 Demographics

-In the 2018-2019 school year, the school district had a total of 236 students, ranging from pre-kindergarten through grade 12.
+In the 2018–2019 school year, the school district had a total of 236 students, ranging from pre-kindergarten through grade 12.
 The class of 2018 included 13 graduates; the annual drop-out rate across grades 9-12 was reported as 0.0%.

-As of the 2018-2019 school year, the ethnic distribution of the school district was 78.4% White, 17.4% Hispanic, 1.3% American Indian, 0.4% Asian, and 2.5% from two or more races; no Pacific Islander or African American students were reported.
+As of the 2018–2019 school year, the ethnic distribution of the school district was 78.4% White, 17.4% Hispanic, 1.3% American Indian, 0.4% Asian, and 2.5% from two or more races; no Pacific Islander or African American students were reported.
 Economically disadvantaged students made up 31.8% of the student body.

+Controversy

+In July 2024, the ACLU of Texas sent Huckabay Independent School District a letter, alleging that the district's 2023-2024 dress and grooming code appeared to violate the Texas CROWN Act, a state law which prohibits racial discrimination based on hair texture or styles, and asking the district to revise its policies for the 2024-2025 school year.